 The formulas also suggest that the attacker should choose the synchronized combination over the independent one.
-When both players use exponential single-resource strategies, the attacker's gain decays exponentially as the number of resources increases $(\sim k^{-N})$ if she uses the independent combination, but only according to a power law $(\sim N^{-k})$ if she uses the synchronized one (given that
+When both players use exponential single-resource strategies, the attacker's gain decays exponentially as the number of resources increases ( $\sim k^{-N}$ ) if she uses the independent combination, but only according to a power law ( $\sim N^{-k}$ ) if she uses the synchronized one (given that flip rates stay the same).
+When the attacker uses the periodic single-resource strategy, the relationship between the number of resources and the attacker's gain is more complicated, but similar.

 Table 3.
-Asymptotic Gain for Various Combinations of Exponential and Periodic Strategies
+Asymptotic Gain for Various Combinations of Exponential and Periodic

+Strategies